printdotio/printio-ios-sdk/set_up_facebook_and_instagram_apps.md

-# Guide for "How to Set Up Facebook and Instagram aplications"
+# How to Set Up Facebook and Instagram apps

 ## Facebook app